skydoves/WhatIf/README.md

   }
 )
 ```
-We can use default value instead of the `whatIfNot` and can be omitted the `whatIfNot`.
+We can use a default value instead of the `whatIfNot` and it can be omitted.
 ```kotlin
 val length = nullableString.whatIfMap(
     default = -1